-President Obama was not worried about public opinion; he is calculating the best way the United States can gain cooperation from foreign and domestic followers of Islam to combat radical extremists.
-Hopefully, Republicans will begin to realize that.
+President Obama was not worried about public opinion; he calculated the best way the United States could gain cooperation from foreign and domestic followers of Islam to combat radical extremists.
+Hopefully, Trump will begin to realize that.